 Arbitration – for private arbitrations, the rules to be followed may be set out by an established set of arbitration rules or may be ad hoc according to an Arbitrator’s procedural order.
 With no set forms, summonses in private arbitrations often follow a format similar to that of a civil proceeding in Superior Court, with necessary modifications.
-In domestic arbitrations, please see section 29 of the Arbitration Act, 1991.
+In domestic arbitrations, please see section 29 of the Arbitration Act, 1991, which refers to the summons as a “notice to witness”.
 The Arbitrator signs the summons.
 Attendance money should be consistent with the civil rules for civil matters and family rules for family matters.

 Criminal – a subpoena in a criminal matter is in the format of a Form 16 pursuant to the Criminal Code.
 In summary conviction matters subpoena attendance money follows section 810 of the Criminal Code and the Schedule to Part XXVII of the Criminal Code, subject to a particular province’s right to adjust the attendance money.
 At the time of publication (October 2022), attendance money was $4 per day plus $0.10 per mile ( approximately $0.161 per km).
 At the time of publication (October 2022), attendance money for a person 10 km from the Courthouse would be $7.22.